yiyunliu/takahashi-factorization/README.md

 al. 2019](https://link.springer.com/chapter/10.1007/978-3-030-34175-6_9).

 I managed to prove
-postponement for leftmost-outermost reduction directly without using the complex setup involving indexed parallel reduction, a proof device introduced by Accattoli to work around the limitation of Takahashi's method.
+postponement for leftmost-outermost reduction directly without indexed parallel reduction, a proof device introduced by Accattoli to work around the limitation of Takahashi's method.

 Indexed parallel reduction is nice on paper, but is painful to mechanize, especially when the development relies on simultaneous